gunaditya-regidi/Smart-Farming-ML-Proj/README.md

 ## Further Improvements 📈
 This was my first big project so there are lot of things to improve upon

-- CSS code is totally messed up :pensive: (some code in file and some inline)
+- CSS code can be improved.
-- Frontend can be made more nicer (PS: I suck at frontend development) :cry:
+- Frontend can be made more nicer.
 - More data can be collected manually via web scrapping to make the system more accurate :monocle_face:
 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)
 - Chat bot can be used for more interactioni for farmer.
+- Geo Location Based data can be taken for accurate soil data.